Momentum-Safe/msafe-wallet/README.md

 ```

 ### Account Change Event
-This function is used to register the callback function for the account change event.
+This method is used to register the callback function for the account change event.

 Example:
 ```typescript